Date: Saturday 9 March

 How to get there:

-Second only to north east rivals Sunderland, the trip to Middlesbrough’s ground on Teesside is significant in duration to say the least.
+The trip to Middlesbrough’s ground on Teesside is significant in duration to say the least.
 Using Griffin Park as the departure point, the journey to and from the stadium would take the best part of nine-and-a-half hours, a 514-mile round trip.
 The majority of those hours are spent on the A1 and the club offers directions when leaving at junction 49:

 Leave the A1 (M) at junction 49, signposted to Teesside, and join the A168, which after approximately 11 miles will become the A19.
 Approximately 19 miles later take the A66 eastbound towards Middlesbrough town centre.
 Stay on A66 past the town centre (on your right) and follow signs to the stadium, which you will see on your left.